Learn how to write your own credo

-In 2003, Peterson earned the BM in Composition from San Francisco Conservatory of Music under the tutelage of celebrated vocal music composer, Conrad Susa.
+In 2003, Peterson earned the BM in Composition from the San Francisco Conservatory of Music under the tutelage of celebrated composer Conrad Susa.
 He has also studied composition with David Conte, Elinor Armer, and Philip Lasser.
-In 2007, he earned a Double MM in Composition and Choral Conducting from Mannes College of Music where he studied under pioneer conductor, Mark Shapiro as well as the composer, David Loeb.
-In addition to his school work, he has had the honor of working closely with choral icons Joseph Jennings, Vance George, and Matthew Oltman.
+In 2007, he earned a Double MM in Composition and Choral Conducting from Mannes College of Music where he studied under pioneer conductor, Mark Shapiro as well as composer David Loeb.
+Upon receipt of his Master's Degree, he was awarded the singular Music Teacher's League Award for 2007.

-As a prolific arranger, Peterson has most notably received seven commissions to date from the multi-Grammy® Award-winning ensemble, Chanticleer, whose YouTube videos of Vince's work have received over half a million views to date.
-Many of his choral arrangements and his original compositions have become staples for choirs across the United States.
+As a prolific arranger, Peterson has received seven commissions to date from the multi-Grammy® Award-winning ensemble Chanticleer, whose YouTube videos of his work have garnered over half a million views.
+Several of his choral arrangements and original compositions have become staples for choirs across the United States.
 Distinguished performance venues include Chicago Symphony Hall, San Francisco's War Memorial Opera House, Bartok National Concert Hall in Budapest, New York's Metropolitan Museum of Art, and Carnegie Hall, among others.

-In 2018, Vince Peterson was awarded the Louis Botto Award for Innovative Action and Entrepreneurial Zeal by Chorus America, a lifetime distinction he shares with only fourteen of the most influential choral musicians in the United States.
+In 2018, Vince was awarded the Louis Botto Award for Innovative Action and Entrepreneurial Zeal by Chorus America, a lifetime distinction he shares with only fifteen of the most influential choral musicians in the United States.